Alumni Association FAQs

 A) This is standard and you have nothing to worry about.
 Once you order your diploma, it takes time for our database to switch you from ‘student’ to ‘alumni’ status.
 This process typically takes about 90 days.
 If you need help ordering your diploma, please contact your Academic Representative.

 A) As an alumnus, you can earn exclusive rewards, discounts and receive cash back offers at various companies and online retailers.
 You can find some of them on the Benefits & Discounts page of the alumni website.
-You can find even more on UOPX Marketplace, a site where you can shop hundreds of your favorite brands and retailers.

 A) The Alumni Association oversees alumni chapters across the country.
 Joining a chapter is always free, and you’ll get to connect with fellow alumni, network, attend local and virtual events, and more.
 To find the chapter closest to you, visit our Alumni Chapters page.